prescottbreeden/SASS-create-project-script/README.md

 # SASS-create-project-script v1.1
-Bash script to generate modular SCSS folder structure for writing and organizing maintainable style sheets.
+This repository contains two bash scripts to generate a modular SCSS folder structure for writing and organizing maintainable style sheets and a second script to delete all the files the script creates (see warnings below on this functionality).

-## Installs Node Packages as Dev Dependencies:
+## Node Packages that the Script Installs as Dev Dependencies:
 - node-sass
 - postcss-cli
 - concat